daily word - party

 Add new comment

-daily word - emotional pain
+daily word - safety

 Dale Cresap's picture